Electronics, GPIO, and Sensors

 Golden Rule

-Raspberry Pi GPIO is powerful, but it is not rugged.
+Raspberry Pi GPIO is powerful.
+It is not rugged.
 Treat the pins carefully.

 Safety Rules